News

 Ambassador Aboul-Enein (left) and Dr. Harrison (right) view potash cores and poster

-Dr. Harrison (left), Ambassador Aboul-Enein (center) and Dr. Sultan (right) discuss cores used for gas storage
+Dr. Harrison (right), Ambassador Aboul-Enein (center) discuss cores used for gas storage

 On August 8, MGRRE welcomed a visit by WMU Professor Mohamed Sultan and Ambassador Dr. Aboul-Enein, Deputy Foreign Minister and Director of the Egyptian Diplomatic Academy.
 Dr. Harrison shared our approach to preserving subsurface geological materials so that we can use them in education and research.
 It was an honor to visit with them and we hope these discussions will foster a continued interest in mutual areas of research.